THE 2018 ELECTRIC FOREST FESTIVAL

 Drug Charges | Best Criminal Defense Attorneys | Rothbury and Hart, Michigan | Oceana County |

 Marijuana | Cocaine | MDMA (Molly/ Ecstasy) | LSD | Ketamine | Mushrooms (Psilocybin) | Heroin

-The Forest came alive for 2016.
-Over 40,000 people made the trek to Rothbury, Michigan, to take in the experience that the Forest offers.
-Unfortunately, many concertgoers experience is marred by an encounter with the police.
-If you or somebody you know was arrested or charged with a crime or a drug crime arising out of the Electric Forest Festival, call one of our award-winning attorneys now for a free case evaluation:
+Every year, tens of thousand of people made the trek to Rothbury, Michigan, to experience the Forest.
+Unfortunately, many concertgoers experience is marred by an encounter with the police, whether it is the result of a traffic stop en route to the concert or an arrest at the concert.
+If you or somebody you know was arrested or charged with a crime or a drug crime arising out of the Electric Forest Festival, call one of our experienced, award-winning Electric Forest attorney now for a free case evaluation: